Mopazob/saopaulo_crimes/README.md

 ![](https://github.com/Mopazob/saopaulo_crimes/blob/master/Saopaulo.boroughs.PNG)

-2. Then I used **folium** library to visualize geographics details of this two boroughs in Sao Paulo.
+2. Then I used **folium** library to visualize geographics details of these two boroughs in Sao Paulo.
 We clearly can see the North West and the East 2 borough in Sao Paulo.
 I used latitude and longitude values to get the visual.

 ![](https://github.com/Mopazob/saopaulo_crimes/blob/master/mapa1.PNG)